saadabdullah1420-oss/holbertonschool-simple_shell/README.md

 # Simple Shell

-## Description

-This project is a simple UNIX command line interpreter written in C.
+This project is a simple UNIX shell written in C.

 The shell reads commands from the user and executes them.

-## Compilation
+It displays a prompt and waits for the user to enter a command.

+It can execute commands with arguments.

+It can find commands using the PATH environment variable.

+It works in interactive and non-interactive mode.

+It uses `fork` to create a new process.

+It uses `execve` to execute commands.

+It uses `wait` to wait for the child process.

+To compile:

 ```bash
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```

-## Usage

-Run the shell:
+To run:

 ```bash
 ./hsh